Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 ### Making SVG happen

 D3 writes SVG for us!
-While you can write your own SVG documents using D3 you will use D3 to write the SVG content for you.
+While you can write your SVG documents using D3 you will use D3 to write the SVG content for you.

 SVG tags have different names and many new and different attributes!